World looks on as Saudi crown prince and Vladimir Putin laugh, clasp hands

 Other world leaders were not as happy to see either man.
 The prince, known as MBS, is believed to have ordered the killing of journalist Jamal Khashoggi in a Saudi consulate in Turkey, according to an assessment by the CIA.
 Saudi officials have denied that MBS was involved while giving conflicting accounts of what happened to Khashoggi.

-President Donald Trump tweeted Thursday that he was cancelling a planned two-hour sit-down with Putin at the summit because of the military move.
+President Donald Trump tweeted Thursday that he was canceling a planned two-hour sit-down with Putin at the summit because of the military move.

 The Associated Press reported that Trump, who's been publicly skeptical about the CIA's findings, walked by the chummy pair without appearing to acknowledge them.